How to Prevent Antibiotic Resistance

-- Ask your doctor questions.
+- Ask your health-care provider questions.
 Do I have a bacterial infection or a viral infection?

-- Let your doctor know what antibiotics you’ve used before, and how they worked for you.
+- Let your health-care provider know what antibiotics you’ve used before, and how they worked for you.

 - Learn about your illness, and what you can do to avoid getting it again.

-- Go to the doctor with the family member or friend who is sick if they can’t or won’t ask questions.
+- Go to your health-care provider with your family member or friend who is sick if they can’t or won’t ask questions.

-- Remind the family member or friend to take all of the medicine as directed by their doctor.
+- Remind your family member or friend to take the medicine as directed by their health-care provider.